Magnetism in Gemstones

 Tourmaline gems often contain high concentrations of iron and/or manganese, and they are the most magnetic of all natural transparent gemstones that are allochromatic (colored by impurities).
 For our study of magnetism, we examined over 165 Tourmaline gems in a wide range of colors and shades.
 The findings presented here include magnetic responses to a magnet as well as magnetic susceptibility measurements taken for each Tourmaline using a Hoover balance.

-Uvite: The Uvite Tourmaline species is often included and rarely faceted as gemstones.
-Uvite intermixes with the Dravite species, and the two cannot be individually identified or separated without advanced testing.
+Uvite: The Uvite Tourmaline species often contains inclusions and is rarely faceted into gemstones.
+Uvite intermixes with the Dravite species, and the two species cannot be individually identified or separated without advanced testing.
 According to the sellers of the the two red Brazilian Tourmalines shown below, these gems are from deposits known to be Uvite.
-Both gems are strongly magnetic due to iron (Fe2+).
+Both gems are strongly magnetic due to iron (Fe2+) from mixing with Schorl.

 Brownish Red Uvite (1.47ct, Strong, SI 243)

 Red Uvite (0.46ct, Strong, SI 218)

 Tourmaline species mix with each other in the same way that Garnet species do.
-Even though Elbaite Tourmaline is considered to be allochromatic, it might be more instructive to describe this gem species as partly allochromatic and partly idiochromatic, as is Grossular Garnet, Pyrope Garnet and even Peridot.
-As the diagram above shows, Elbaite gems (with the exception of copper-bearing Elbaite) do not derive color and magnetism from impurities as do most allochromatic gems.
+Even though Elbaite Tourmaline is considered to be allochromatic, it might be more instructive to describe this gem species as partly allochromatic and partly idiochromatic, as are Grossular Garnet, Pyrope Garnet and even Peridot.
+As the diagram above shows, Elbaite gems (with the exception of copper-bearing Elbaite) technically do not derive color and magnetism from impurities as do most allochromatic gems.
 Elbaite gems derive color and magnetism by mixing with idiochromatic Tourmaline species that contain transition metals in their native chemistry.
 The blue color in the Elbaite Tourmaline below ("Indicolite" variety) is not caused by impurities of iron, but instead by iron derived from mixing with Schorl Tourmaline.

 Blue "Indicolite" Tourmaline is primarily composed of Allochromatic Elbaite Tourmaline mixed with a lesser amount of Idiochromatic Schorl Tourmaline